freenode/web-7.0/content/pages/support.md

 We manage and update software using a centralized configuration management, for which we will need root access.
 We may create user(s) for the ircd, change core file limits, file descriptor limits, and other modifications as necessary to sustain IRC connections from thousands of users.
 We also need servers for non-ircd roles.

 ### Other Requirements
-While the servers are configured and maintained by the freenode infrastructure team and we don't require active involvement from facilities sponsors for the day to day running of the network, we ask that:
+While the servers are configured and maintained by the freenode infrastructure team and we do not require active involvement from facilities sponsors for the day to day running of the network, we ask that:

 * Sponsors ensure that we have up-to-date contact information, on and offline
 * Sponsors stay subscribed to the freenode-sponsors mailing list (low traffic, announcements only)